-At Alliant, the Educational Psychology program is housed in the Hufstedler School of Education.
-This program track itself has six areas of specialization, including pediatric psychology, multicultural counseling, child neuropsychology and infant-preschool mental health, among others.
+At Alliant, the Educational Psychology program is housed in the California School of Education.

 Gerontology is the study of aging.
 Gerontologists work with individuals and families to help them cope with the mental and physical aspects of aging.
 Gerontologists work in nursing homes and clinics, among other settings.
 This branch of psychology is a good fit for psychology students with a passion for the elderly and the aging.

 Industrial-Organizational Psychology is a branch of psychology that studies human behavior in the workplace.
-Industrial-organizational psychologists help organizations increase productivity and boost employee morale.
-They also design training programs and create systems for assessing the effectiveness of employees.
+Industrial-organizational psychologists focus on helping organizations increase productivity and boost employee morale.
+They may also design training programs and create systems for assessing the effectiveness of employees.

-This area of psychology is ideal for those wanting to work in a corporate environment in positions in human resources, consulting and management.
-Alliant offers several programs within the field of organizational psychology, including: Master’s in Organizational Behavior (Fresno, San Francisco), Master’s in Organizational Psychology (Irvine, Los Angeles, Sacramento, San Diego, San Francisco), PhD in Organizational Psychology (Los Angeles, San Diego, San Francisco), PsyD in Organization Development (Fresno, San Francisco).
+This area of psychology is ideal for those wanting to work in a corporate environment in positions in human resources, consulting, and management.
+Alliant offers several programs within the field of organizational psychology, including: Master’s in Organizational Psychology (Los Angeles, Fresno, San Diego), PhD in Organizational Psychology (Los Angeles, San Diego), PsyD in Organization Development (Fresno).